Kalutu/csharp-for-everybody/Address Book Application/README.md

 ## Usage
 When you run the application, you'll see a menu with several options:

-1.View Contacts - displays a list of all contacts in the address book 1.Add Contact - adds a new contact to the address book 1.Edit Contact - edits an existing contact in the address book 1.Delete Contact - deletes a contact from the address book 1.Exit - exits the application
+1. View Contacts - displays a list of all contacts in the address book
+1. Add Contact - adds a new contact to the address book
+1. Edit Contact - edits an existing contact in the address book
+1. Delete Contact - deletes a contact from the address book
+1. Exit - exits the application

 To select an option, enter the corresponding number and press Enter.